pocl/pocl/doc/sphinx/source/using.rst

  'cpu' device driver.
 The default is to determine this from the number of hardware threads available in the CPU.

+- **POCL_CPU_VENDOR_ID_OVERRIDE**

+ Overrides the vendor id reported by PoCL for the CPU drivers.
+ For example, setting the vendor id to be 32902 (0x8086) and setting the driver version using **POCL_DRIVER_VER_OVERRIDE** to "2023.16.7.0.21_160000" (or such) can be used to convince binary-distributed DPC++ compilers to compile and run SYCL programs on the PoCL-CPU driver.

 - **POCL_DEBUG**

  Enables debug messages to stderr.
 This will be mostly messages from error